Mobility Mentoring®

 Coaching for Economic Mobility: EMPath approaches coaching as a participant-directed one-on-one partnership.
 Coaches work with participants to strengthen their decision-making, persistence, and resilience over time.
 Coaching staff (known as Mobility Mentors at EMPath) act as “human scaffolding” for building the skills and mindsets necessary for the complex task of moving out of poverty.

-Goal Setting: The Bridge to Self-Sufficiency acts as a blueprint for participants to set goals.
+Goal Setting: The Economic Mobility Bridge acts as a blueprint for participants to set goals.
 Participants determine their own goals, and mentors support participants in prioritizing what they’d like to work on, strategizing around potential barriers and challenges, and thinking through options for additional resources and support.
 Mentors offer encouragement, facilitate reflection, and help refocus if necessary.
 As participants achieve goals, they move up the Bridge closer to economic self-sufficiency.

 Recognition: Recognition acknowledges and celebrates a participant when they are working toward and when they accomplish a goal.
 Types of recognition may include celebrations of success, certificates, supportive messages, or earned incentives.